 All Maths lessons incorporate the 'Gade Valley Principles of Teaching and Learning' which we have devised as a staff.
 These principles guide teachers towards ensuring that the maximum learning potential of each session is realised each and every day.
 They include areas such as challenge, assessment for learning and learning behaviours.

-In order to ensure that our children are well prepared for the next stage of their education and so that they know their timestables confidently, every child in Year 2 and Key Stage Two has access, at home and at school, to the Timestables Rockstars online learning platform.
+In order to ensure that our pupils are well prepared for the next stage of their education and so that they know their timestables confidently, every child in Year 2 and Key Stage Two has access, at home and at school, to the Timestables Rockstars online learning platform.
 Times Tables Rock Stars is a carefully sequenced programme of daily times tables practice.
 Our children really enjoy the “Rockstars” aspect of this program!
-Classes compete against one another to win the TT Rockstars Gnome which is announced in Sharing Assembly on a Friday.
+Classes compete against one another to collect the most correct answers - each weeks results are announced in Sharing Assembly on a Friday.

 Early Years Foundation Stage:

 Teaching in the Early Years Foundation Stage is underpinned by the Characteristics of Effective Learning.
-Teaching ensures that through child-initiated provision and daily experiences our children are confident with counting with numbers to 20, using mathematical language to describe characteristics of number, shape and objects and solving problems.
+Teaching ensures that through child-initiated provision and daily experiences our children are confident when counting with numbers to 20, solving problems and using mathematical language to describe characteristics of number and objects.
 We support our learners in being critical thinkers and strive to ensure our setting is full of mathematical opportunities for children to explore, sort, compare, count, calculate and describe.

 Key Stage 1:

-Teaching throughout Key Stage One ensures that children are confident to manipulate numbers up to 100.
-The Key Stage One curriculum builds on the knowledge, skills and vocabulary taught in EYFS and provides opportunities for children to develop their competency in place value and the four operations.
-A high focus is placed on concrete, pictorial and mental strategies to equip children with a readiness for more abstract concepts to be introduced in Key Stage Two.
-Teachers model correct mathematical vocabulary and children are expected to use this vocabulary to articulate their ideas.
+Teaching throughout Key Stage One ensures that pupils are confident to manipulate numbers up to 100.
+The Key Stage One curriculum builds on the knowledge, skills and vocabulary taught in EYFS and provides opportunities for pupils to develop their competency in place value and the four operations.
+A high focus is placed on concrete, pictorial and mental strategies to equip pupils with a readiness for more abstract concepts to be introduced in Key Stage Two.
+Teachers model correct mathematical vocabulary and pupils are expected to use this vocabulary to articulate their ideas.

 Key Stage 2: